oceanprotocol/ocean.py/READMEs/predict-eth.md

 This quickstart describes a flow to predict future ETH price via a local AI model.
 It used for Ocean Data Bounties competition.

+The text below uses Mumbai.
+We recommend starting with this for testing.
+Then when you're ready to move to submit your result, switch to Polygon and go through the flow again.

 During the competition, as we get feedback, we expect to continually evolve this README to make usage smooth.

 Here are the steps: